Roles & Responsibilities:

 3. Able to manage projects from inception to successful implementation.

-4. Requires strong analytical, communication, technical teamwork and interpersonal skills.
+4. Requires strong analytical, communication, technical team and interpersonal skills.

 5. Able to foster working relationships with the team and client departments